Joe Beagle

 Melvyn Bragg said it "provided a bleak epic of life on the wrong side of the underprivileged".
 Gary Price said "The lyrics – in common with many of Joey Parratt's other songs – mix a healthy cynicism with compassion and humour". while Mick Tems derided some of the other songs on the album to praise it saying "The song grabs you places other songs can't reach".

 Red Dragon Radio DJ and Cardiff Post Columnist, Gary Price wrote "To say Joey Parratt has a way with words is to use a cliché which ill-defines a superb lyrical talent", adding "I have rarely read a book of lyrics and been so overwhelmed by the wit and humour whilst at the same time touched by the obvious humanity of the author".

 A video of his song "Oh No, Here Come the Goodguys, Again!" was included in the music documentary Barry Island Rock and featured on S4C and Channel 4.

 The BBC produced a video of him performing a solo version of his song "Et Tu Brute", which was broadcast nationwide.
 He performed his songs "Oh No, Here Come the Goodguys, Again!", "Nightrider", and "Fergie's Song" with his band No-one on BBC TV.

-His song "Up & Alive", was recorded by his band Champion The Underdog, and included on the anti-racist compilation Now That's More Like It, and he performed his song "I've Turned Into a Fish!" live on Channel 4, with his band The Beagles.
+His song "Up & Alive", was recorded by his band Champion The Underdog, and included on the anti-racist compilation Now That's More Like It, and he performed his song "I've Turned Into a Fish!" live on Channel 4, with his band The Beagles, featuring Roger Whitham on bass.
 Videos of six of his songs were also later featured on the "Beaglemania" CD-ROM.
 The Beagles also did the 20 gigs in a day fundraiser for Nottingham Mencap and had a 3-month residency at The Filly & Firkin, Nottingham playing nothing but his original songs.
 The Beagles became Awful Racket (to avoid confusion with an Eagles covers band) and played around Nottingham including at The Green Festival.

 He was a founder member of Nottingham Songwriters International.
 He designed their website and helped arrange bi-monthly showcase concerts.

-Beagle formed the original acoustic duo, Cute Baby Monster, in February 2004, whose first concert was at The Third Annual Belvoir Castle Folk Festival on Saturday 17 May 2008.
+Beagle formed the original acoustic duo with bassist Roger Whitham, Cute Baby Monster, in February 2004, whose first concert was at The Third Annual Belvoir Castle Folk Festival on Saturday 17 May 2008.

 One of his songs, "Tea" was adopted by The Tea Appreciation Society for use on their MySpace page in 2008 and later released as a download on iTunes and Amazon in 2009.